-Photographed on assignment for Model D Media in 2020 as part of my reporting on the renovation of the Greater Impact House, these images document local musician Alexander Vlachos' transformation of an abandoned house in Detroit into a residency program for artists and musicians visiting the city.
+Photographed on assignment for Model D Media in 2020 as part of my reporting on the renovation of the Greater Impact House, these images document local musician Alexander Vlachos' transformation of an abandoned house in Detroit into a future residency program for artists and musicians visiting the city.

 Situated in Detroit's Petoskey-Otsego neighborhood, where it is surrounded by empty, overgrown lots and other houses in disrepair, the Greater Impact House offers a glimpse of possibility for the long-neglected area of the city.